Standing Up Against Controlling Men: What Should You Do When It’s Hard To Leave?

 Considering leaving your controlling relationship?

 Find someone you can talk to about your situation.
 Dealing with a controlling boyfriend may bring up emotions that can be challenging to cope with personally.
-Someone you can trust, such as a family or friend you can stay in touch with while transitioning can help you stay focused on leaving.
+Someone you can trust, such as friends and family you can stay in touch with while transitioning, can help you stay focused on leaving.
 A couple's counselor can help you with emotions resulting from leaving.

 Focus on your physical and mental safety.
 Consider giving your mental and physical health extra focus and care as you begin your life away from your controlling boyfriend, husband or partner.